PhileCMS/Phile/README.md

 Open the root of PhileCMS on you web server.
 If you are using MAMP, that would be [http://localhost:8888/Phile](http://localhost:8888/Phile).
 Using WAMP, [http://localhost/Phile](http://localhost/Phile).
 If you are using something else, you probably know how to run a typical PHP site.

+On first run you will hit a setup page. **Follow the instructions to complete the installation**.

 ## Plugins

 Phile can be extended with a wide variety of plugins.
 You can also overwrite the default plugins in order to add extra functionality, speed, or features.